sdc-china/IDA-doc/_posts/2018-01-15-installation-ida-installing.md

 ## Step 1: Installing IDA Web Application

-IDA Web Application can be installed on WebSphere Application Server (WAS), and can also be installed on liberty.
+IDA Web Application can be installed on IBM WebSphere Application Server (WAS), and can also be installed on liberty.
 First, let's introduce the way to install IDA on liberty.

 ## Installing on Liberty